microsoft/nodejstools/Nodejs/Docs/User/Editor.md

 When developing, most of your time is spent in the text editor.
 Node.js Tools provides a rich editor with functionality to help you be more productive, such as syntax highlighting, identifier and member completion, signature help, method overrides, and search and navigation.
 A background analysis engine runs your code in the background to determine the possible members of each variable, ensuring that the information provided is accurate and up to date.

-Node.js Tools uses the same JavaScript language service as various other JavaScript-based project types in Visual Studio.
-Please refer to its [documentation](http://msdn.microsoft.com/en-US/library/vstudio/bb385682.aspx) on MSDN for more information.

 This section will cover the most commonly used editor features in more detail.

 ## IntelliSense